shoaiyb/sysa/_posts/2021-03-21-best-blogging-platforms.md

 WordPress.org is a self-hosted WordPress option, meaning you’ll need a WordPress hosting provider.
 <!--Bluehost is by far the best WordPress hosting to get started with WordPress.org.-->

+**Cost**:
+Free.
+You’ll need to pay to have a custom domain name for around $10 per year + hosting around $5 per month.

 **Pros**:
 - Full and complete control over your blog:
 Using this robust Content Management System lets you create any kind of site from a WordPress blog to an eCommerce store.

 - Easy optimization for search:
 Just install the All in One SEO plugin to add tons of extra SEO features to WordPress.